romeomarcantuoni/romeomarcantuoni/README.md

 - Teaching materials & syllabi
 - My CV
-- LaTeX code for chicago style citations of Japanese sources in English (in progress)
+- Workflow and LaTeX code for chicago style citations of Japanese sources in English (in progress)

 ---